 The Free State of Bavaria offers grants for students at the art academies of Munich and Nuremberg.
 Applications to:

 Bayerisches Staatsministerium für Bildung und Kultus, Wissenschaft und Kunst, Salvatorstraße 2, 80327 München, Germany.

 The Münster Academy of Fine Arts offers two grants for outstandingly talented students at the Academy.
 Grants are awarded by a jury in the course of the annual survey.

-The Salzburg International Summer Academy of Fine Arts offers Eastern Europe grants for art students from the following countries: Albania, Armenia, Azerbaijan, Belarus, Bosnia-Herzegovina, Bulgaria, Georgia, Croatia, Macedonia, Moldavia, Montenegro, Romania, Russia, Serbia, Ukraine.
+Co-financed through funding from the Austrian Federal Chancellery – Division II Arts and Culture the International Summer Academy of Fine Arts awards Eastern Europe grants to art students from the following countries: Albania, Armenia, Azerbaijan, Belarus, Bosnia-Herzegovina, Bulgaria, Georgia, Croatia, Macedonia, Moldavia, Montenegro, Romania, Russia, Serbia, Ukraine.
 Grants include € 200.– per week for living costs.
-Applications to this website.
+Applications via this website.

 Applications for the following grants to this website.
 It is not necessary to state the specific awarding body.

 Grants from the culture fund of the Provincial Capital of Salzburg are open to all applicants, the decisive criterion being the quality of the works submitted.

 The culture department of the Province of Salzburg awards grants to talented pupils from the 7th and 8th years of secondary school or from the 3rd year onwards of vocational college, and to students of art or architecture.

 The Society of Friends of the International Summer Academy of Fine Arts awards grants funded from the income from membership fees.
 The grants are open to all talented and needy applicants.